“option for the poor”

 Happy and inquisitive children of the Brothers’ school at Kabongo

-Novices about to make their First Professions at Aitape, Papua New Guinea
+Novices about to make their First Professions at Aitape in 2010, Papua New Guinea

 Several Brothers who have retired from the classroom - and some from the Principal’s office - have moved into chaplaincy work.
 These Brothers may receive a nominal stipend but are otherwise supported in their ministry by the Congregation.
 The main areas of chaplaincy are hospital, nursing home, and gaol.